-18. Ilminster Recreation Ground is a vast, well-used space that benefits all demographics within the community.
+18. Wharf Lane Recreation Ground and Britten's Field are vast, well used spaces that benefits all demographics within the community.

-3.5 The Green Zone has an undulating landscape with the built environment comprising mainly of residential dwellings,. tightly packed together with limited private green space with large recreation grounds and rural landscape to the south.
-The exception is the larger villas along Station Road.

-3.6 The layout of housing varies and includes dwellings along the pavement to the north and then in the south they are set back from the pavement in uniform estates with more suburban layouts.

-3.7 Housing types range from two and threes storey terraces to detached family homes.
+- 3.5 The Green Zone has an undulating landscape with the built environment comprising mainly of residential dwellings, tightly packed together with limited private green space with large recreation grounds and rural landscape to the south.
+The exception is the larger villas along Station Road. - 3.6 The layout of housing varies and includes dwellings along the pavement to the north and then in the south they are set back from the pavement in uniform estates with more suburban layouts. - 3.7 Housing types range from two and three storey terraces to detached family homes.

-3.8 Higher ground on Station Road hosts some long views across the town to the hillsides beyond.
+- 3.8 Higher ground on Station Road hosts some long views across the town to the hillsides beyond.
 The road is lined with traditional buildings, some 18th century with generous gardens.
 From these dwellings, there are views down to the late 20th/21st century developments and across to Herne Hill.
-Equally, views are in abundance from Canal Way looking to the northern green ridge of Beacon Hill.

-3.9 Herne Hill and the green public space below is highly visible from many near and far locations throughout Ilminster.
+Equally, views are in abundance from Canal Way looking to the northern green ridge of Beacon Hill. - 3.9 Herne Hill and the green public space below is highly visible from many near and far locations throughout Ilminster.